Most issues domestic workers encounter can be avoided if there is a better understanding of their rights.

 When HELP rebranded earlier this year, we developed a code of conduct for employers to complement the relevant provisions in the Hong Kong Employment Ordinance and other existing applicable laws and regulations.

-One of our regular volunteers, Jason Ng, has shared his own checklist for to help you determine if you are mistreating your domestic worker.
+One of our regular volunteers, Jason Ng, has shared his own checklist for to help you determine if you could be treating your domestic worker better.
 If you’re interested in what else Jason has to say, read about why he is an advocate for foreign domestic workers rights and his experience volunteering with HELP here.

 For a reality check, I've put together a checklist for people to gauge how well they treat their domestic workers.
 I ask them to keep the answers to themselves so that they can be completely honest.
 If they do more than three of the things on the list, then they're mistreating their workers and should consider doing things differently.